 The Advanced tournament structure caters to participants that enjoy competition.
 This structure provides a robust tournament experience that requires a substantial commitment of time and resources from organizers and players.
 The Advanced Structure is used for Regional Championship events.

-Number of Registered Players Number of Swiss Rounds Size of Cut
+Number of Registered Players Number of Swiss Rounds

-9-28 3 None
+9-28 3 No Cut

 29-44 4 Top 2

 45-90 5 Top 2

-91 and Above 5 Top 4
+91 AND ABOVE 5 Top 4